- Using the built-in solutions, you can update your Xbox One controller drivers automatically on Windows 10.

-But just like every other Windows problem, there are several user reports claiming that their Windows 11 PC did not recognize the Xbox controller when connected.
+But like every other Windows problem, several user reports claim that their Windows 11 PC did not recognize the Xbox controller when connected.

-Fortunately, we have a comprehensive guide on how you can fix the Xbox controller not recognized in Windows 11, which would possibly help you fix the problem.
+Fortunately, we have a comprehensive guide on fixing the Xbox controller not recognized in Windows 11, which could help you fix the problem.

-How can I update the Xbox One controller drivers on Windows 10/11?
+How can I update my Xbox One controller drivers on Windows 10 & 11?